linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 ### Final words

-I think that you should consider to use it in your next project because UUID is a secure and strong id for models.
+I think that you should consider to use it in your next project because UUID is a secure, strong and not predictable id for models.
 Besides that, UUID performance is the same using Sequential ID and it has an easy implementation using ActiveRecord and Postgresql.

 #### Fonts
 - https://en.wikipedia.org/wiki/Universally_unique_identifier